dwrobel/flatcam/README.md

 - renamed Calibrate Excellon Tool to a simpler Calibrate Tool
 - Calibrate Tool - when generating verification GCode it will always load into an Editor from which it can be edited and/or saved.
 On save the editor will close.
+- updated the CNCJob and Drillcncjob Tcl Commands to use 0 and 1 as values for the parameters that are stated as of bool type, beside the normal keywords of False and True

 6.12.2019